hacnx/FilmDosimetry/README.md

 ## Dose Measurement

 This part consists of two cells:
-- The first one is here to test and customize the zone of interest position in wich you want to measure the dose, typically on Hg.
+- The first one is here to test and customize the square's position in wich you want to measure the dose, typically on Hg.

-- The second one is basically the same code but with a loop to go through the whole batch, with the defined zoi.
-You can also choose to have an "automatic" zoi, targetting the center of mass for each film.
+- The second one is basically the same code but with a loop to go through the whole batch, with the defined square.
+You can also choose to have an "automatic" square positioning, targetting the center of mass for each film.

 Results are stored in a txt file inside /DoseResults that you name inside the "result_path" variable at the beginning of the second cell.